 The DPRT case manager explains that although the owners of the York County log home in question have had no paranormal experiences while there, its age made it a site of interest to the team.
 Built in 1744, it originally sat along the Codorus Creek.
 In the 1970s the structure faced the threat of demolition so it was moved to a new spot in the county.
 The owners, quite reasonably, have asked that no further identifying details be offered, however, DPRT provided Hauntingly PENNSYLVANIA™ with a verified location.

-Over the course of four investigations DPRT is confident they not only made contact with something inside the home - they were able to capture a number of these interactions on both audio and video equipment.
+After four investigations, DPRT is convinced that they not only made contact with something inside the home - they were able to capture a number of these interactions on both audio and video equipment.

 To set the scene, the structure in question has a basement and three floors, all of which are "open" meaning no walls cut the line of sight.
 Standard staircases connect one floor to another.
 The investigators in the home included the case manager, lead investigator, and spiritual investigator.